 A Haas car has only ever reached the end of the Australian Grand Prix twice.
 It happened on the team’s maiden F1 appearance, when Romain Grosjean finished an impressive sixth and Kevin Magnussen equalled that result in 2019.
 All of Haas’ other entries to the race have resulted in retirements.
 Most notably, Grosjean and Magnussen were running in fourth and fifth in 2018 when they retired following wheelnut issues in their pit stops.
 The team have the lowest finish rate of any current team, and the third-lowest finish rate of any team to have ever competed at Albert Park, ahead of only HRT and Stewart.

-Romain Grosjean has qualified in sixth here for Haas in all of the last three seasons, and started within the top five in 2018 thanks to Daniel Ricciardo’s grid penalty.
-Kevin Magnussen has also qualified seventh in each of the last two years, making 2018 and 2019 the only years that Haas have reached Q3 with both cars at Albert Park.
+Romain Grosjean has qualified in sixth here for Haas in all of the last three Albert Park races, and started within the top five in 2018 thanks to Daniel Ricciardo’s grid penalty.
+Kevin Magnussen has also qualified seventh in each of the last two Australian Grands Prix, making 2018 and 2019 the only years that Haas have reached Q3 with both cars at Albert Park.
 The team suffered a double Q1 elimination in 2016, and Magnussen was eliminated in Q1 in 2017.